KARN-FM: History

-For a history of the original KARN-FM, see KABZ.

 The signal at 102.9 signed on the air on April 13.
 1987.
 It began as a Class A FM station in Sheridan, Arkansas, that did not fully cover metro Little Rock.
 It found some success as a satellite-delivered oldies station known as "Q-102" KQLV.
-Q-102's popularity was short-lived as struggling rock station KZLR "KZ-95" picked up the oldies format as KOLL "Cool 95."
+Q-102's popularity was short-lived as struggling rock station KZLR "KZ-95" picked up the oldies format as KOLL "Cool 95".
 Cool 95's signal better covered the Little Rock market while Q-102 was limited to the southern suburbs of the city.

-KQLV upgraded its signal to the current 102.9 facility and switched to country music as KXIX "Kix 103."
-Despite a huge promotions blitz and a massive prize giveaway, Kix 103 never cracked a 2 share in the ratings and never put any fear into country powerhouse 95.7 KSSN.
+KQLV upgraded its signal to the current 102.9 facility and switched to country music as KXIX "Kix 103".
+Despite a huge promotions blitz and a massive prize giveaway, Kix 103 never cracked a 2 share in the ratings and never put any fear into country powerhouse KSSN.

-Kix 103 entered a sales agreement with KEZQ 100.3, and the two eventually swapped formats with KEZQ's soft AC format ending up on 102.9 and KXIX's country format going to 100.3 as KDDK "K-Duck 100."
+Kix 103 entered a sales agreement with KEZQ (100.3 FM), and the two eventually swapped formats with KEZQ's soft AC format ending up on 102.9 and KXIX's country format going to 100.3 as KDDK "K-Duck 100".

 KEZQ remained at 102.9 for a few years, and KURB acquired it in 1995.
-Shortly afterward, the KEZQ call sign moved to 1250 AM, and 102.9 became KVLO "K-Love 102.9."
-The K-Love soft AC format was the most successful music format the 102.9 frequency had, but Citadel took it country in the early 2000s as B-98.5 began transitioning from Hot AC to AC.
+Shortly afterward, the KEZQ call sign moved to 1250 AM, and 102.9 became KVLO "K-Love 102.9" (unrelated to the K-Love network).
+The K-Love soft AC format was the most successful music format the 102.9 frequency had, but Citadel Broadcasting took it country in the early 2000s as B-98.5 began transitioning from Hot AC to AC.
 The country format was not much more successful than the old Kix 103 had been.

-For a number of years, KARN 920 AM simulcast on two low power FM signals, including KVLO 102.5 FM licensed to Cabot, Arkansas, and KPZK 101.7 FM licensed to Humnoke, Arkansas.
+For a number of years, KARN (920 AM) simulcast on two low power FM signals, including KVLO (102.5 FM) in Cabot, and KPZK-FM 101.7 in Humnoke, Arkansas.
 While both stations attracted substantial listener numbers, neither signal covered the Little Rock market well.
 In the summer of 2004, the decision was made to simulcast KARN full-time on the 102.9 FM frequency.

 In 2007, upon merger of nearly a couple dozen ABC Radio stations, Citadel Broadcasting relinquished 11 of its radio stations, including KARN-FM, to The Last Bastion Station Trust, LLC.
 However, the trust decided it would not simulcast KARN, which had remained with Citadel, on KARN-FM; Citadel then transferred KOKY to the trust instead, and re-acquired KARN-FM.
 Citadel merged with Cumulus Media on September 16, 2011.